adopted-ember-addons/ember-data-factory-guy/README.md

 test("Using FactoryGuy.cacheOnlyMode", function() {
   FactoryGuy.cacheOnlyMode();
-  // the store.find call for the user will go out unless there is a user
+  // the store.findRecord call for the user will go out unless there is a user
   // in the store
   make('user', {name: 'current'});
   // the application starts up and makes calls to findAll a few things, but